MrSlime142/MrSlime142/README.md

-### Hi there 👋
+### Hello there 👋

 Im MrSlime, a bored guy who almost don't know how to code

 Right now im working on a project called Bedwars Tracker.
 A program that you input your stats on a bedwars games and makes graphics about them.
 Probably in the future it end being a minecraft mod so you don't have to input them manually but if it ends working ill be happy with that

-I play games such as Geometry Das uh, cs:go and tetris, my main goal is to recreate tetris and maybe making it multiplayer and uploading it to steam.
+I play games such as Geometry Dash, cs:go and tetris, my main goal is to recreate tetris and maybe making it multiplayer and uploading it to steam.

 My discord for programmers is: https://discord.gg/PncUXz9Twd